 Quantification: many to many, necessary (1,n:0,n)

-Scope note: This property identifies a destination of a E9 Move.
+Scope note: This property identifies a destination of an E9 Move.

 A move will be linked to a destination, such as the move of an artefact from storage to display.
 A move may be linked to many terminal instances of E53 Place by multiple instances of this property.
 In this case the move describes a distribution of a set of objects.
 The area of the move includes the origin(s), route and destination(s).